 - assist with concerns that are not covered in Commonwealth HACC providers’ responsibilities under their funding agreements with the Australian Government

 - say who should make financial, legal or health decisions on behalf of a care recipient

 - comment on industrial matters such as wages or employment conditions

 - provide legal advice

-- ask approved providers to terminate someone’s employment
+- ask service providers to terminate someone’s employment

 - investigate the cause of death (this is the role of the coroner)

 - determine whether or not a specific event occurred (especially if we receive conflicting accounts of the event)

 - provide clinical advice about what treatment a person should be receiving.